git-heath/BearerAuthApi/README.md

 The [Polly](https://github.com/App-vNext/Polly) package is used in this project as an example of how one could implement a rudimentary rate limiting to avoid brute force attacks.
-An HTTP code of 429 (too many requests) is returned if the redefined rate is exceeded (60 calls per minute).
+An HTTP code of 429 (too many requests) is returned if the predefined rate is exceeded (60 calls per minute).

 One of the disadvantages of this type of protection is that a bad actor can